Gerontocracy: Other countries

 In Medieval England, aldermen (literally "elder men") were local political leaders second to a mayor.
 The title is still used in some countries colonized by the British Empire, such as the U.S., Canada, Australia and South Africa.

-During the 2010–2012 Arab Spring, every state in North Africa which experienced a revolution had a leader in their late sixties or older: Zine El Abidine Ben Ali of Tunisia (who had ousted 84-year-old Habib Bourgiba in 1987) was 74 when forced out; (Note: Tunisia's gerontocratic tradition is independent of the Arab Spring; Bourguiba had ousted Lamine Bey, last ruler of the Husainid dynasty whose head is always the oldest male member, and subsequent president Beji Caid Essebsi died in office at 92.)
-Hosni Mubarak of Egypt was 82 when forced out; and Muammar Gaddafi was 69 when assassinated.
-Additionally, during the Second Arab Spring in North Africa and West Asia, Abdelaziz Bouteflika of Algeria was 82 when forced out; Hani Mulki of Jordan was 66 when forced out; Adil Abdul-Mahdi of Iraq was 77 when forced out; and Omar al-Bashir of Sudan was 75 when deposed.
+During the 2010–2012 Arab Spring, every state in North Africa which experienced a revolution had a leader in their late sixties or older; president Hosni Mubarak was 82 when he resigned during the Egyptian revolution, president Zine El Abidine Ben Ali of Tunisia was 74 when he fled into exile, (Note: Tunisia's gerontocratic tradition is independent of the Arab Spring; in 1987, Ben Ali deposed 84-year-old president Habib Bourgiba, who in turn had deposed 75-year-old king Lamine Bey of the Husainid dynasty, whose head is always the oldest male member, and subsequent president Beji Caid Essebsi died in office at 92.) and Libyan leader Muammar Gaddafi was 69 when he was assassinated.
+Additionally, during the second wave of Arab protests in the late 2010s, president Abdelaziz Bouteflika of Algeria was 82 when forced out, prime minister Adil Abdul-Mahdi of Iraq was 77 when he resigned, and president Omar al-Bashir of Sudan was 75 when deposed.

 In Bangladesh, prime minister Sheikh Hasina was 76 when she was ousted in the non-cooperation movement.
 In turn, Muhammad Yunus was 84 when he succeeded Hasina.
 Earlier Bangladeshi leaders who left office in their 70s or higher include prime minister Ataur Rahman Khan (at 75) and president Iajuddin Ahmed (at 78, having also been Chief Adviser until age 76).